How to Choose a Homecare Agency that is Right for You

 Always verify that your Home Care Company is fully Licensed & Insured

 Licensing laws will vary by state.
 If you live in a state that requires licensing, the agency should be able to show you documentation that all their paperwork is in order.

-Platinum Select Nursing fully vetts, and fingerprints our Caregivers.
+Platinum Select Care fully vetts, and fingerprints our Caregivers.
 They are also registered, licensed and insured as well as undergoing Level 2 background checks.